 — Gaia Vince (@WanderingGaia) December 7, 2022

-Mass immigration is not straight-forward though, in fact a myriad of social, economic and political infrastructure is required to make it work smoothly.
-But as Vince states in the Nature interview, these initial investments will be “more than repaid” in the long term, especially given the reality of the demographic crisis of workforce shortages much of the developed world is currently facing.
+She does also explain, however, that mass immigration is not straightforward, in fact a myriad of social, economic and political infrastructure is required to make it work smoothly.
+But as Vince also states in the Nature interview, these initial investments will be “more than repaid” in the long term, especially given the reality of the demographic crisis of workforce shortages much of the developed world is currently facing.

-“We’re not having enough babies to support our aging population,” says Vince, “that really is going to hit the proverbial fan very shortly… the solution to this is immigration.”
+“[W]e’re not having enough babies to support our ageing population, and that really is going to hit the proverbial fan very shortly.
+The only solution to this is immigration,” Vince told Nature.

 On the flip-side, due to fear of being unwelcome in new and unknown territory, many vulnerable people fear deserting their homes, networks and countries to up-sticks and move across the world.
-The prospect that a new and potentially hostile location will expose them to racial, economic, professional, psychological, and social difficulties, keeps them stuck where they are.
+The prospect that a new location will expose them to racial, cultural, economic, professional and social difficulties, keeps them stuck where they are.

-The great injustice of it all is that where we live is largely dependent on the random chance of where we our parents were when we were born.
-Yet as the world’s wealthiest countries continue to pollute and push the climate to its limit, people in the developed world who have the financial means to do so will move for comfort, but those in the most vulnerable countries in the eye of the climate storm will have to move for survival.
+The great injustice of it all, Vince explained, is that where we live is largely dependent on where we our parents were when we were born, and as the climate crisis intensifies, while people in the developed world who have the financial means to do so will move for comfort, those in the most vulnerable countries in the eye of the climate storm will have to move for survival.

-Therefore, as a collective global society, we all have an obligation to plan, manage, and make migration the easiest and best option for climate victims, so that they choose a new life rather than to perish in fear of change.
+Therefore, she feels we all have an obligation to make migration the easiest and best option for people, so that they choose a new life rather than to perish in fear of change.

-Vince believes the main hurdle will be everyone feeling included in this sustainable “social project,” urging that immigrants need to feel welcome and a part of their new society, but also the existing community needs to choose to accept them.
+Vince outlined how one of the main hurdles will be everyone feeling included in this sustainable “social project,” urging that immigrants need to feel welcome and a part of their new society, but also the existing community must understand that they need to accept them.